 Will a Debt Relief Order affect my credit rating?

-This is because a DRO indicates that you’ve fallen short of your debt repayments in the past and could potentially default on future credit agreements.
+This will negatively affect your credit rating and you’ll find it difficult to access further credit as it tells lenders that you’ve fallen short of your debt repayments in the past and could potentially default on a future credit agreement.

-DROs are also added to a public register called the Individual Insolvency Register (IIR) until three months after they end (15 months in total).
-This is an online database that contains details of everyone in an active DRO, IVA, or bankruptcy.
+DROs are also added to a public register called the Individual Insolvency Register (IIR) until three months after they end.
+The IIR is an online database containing details of everyone in a DRO, IVA, or bankruptcy.

 How long does a Debt Relief Order take to process?

 There is no one-size-fits-all answer to how long it takes to process a DRO.
-Ultimately, it depends on your individual circumstances and how prepared you are.
+It ultimately depends on your individual circumstances and how prepared you are when you start your application.

-For example, if you gather evidence of your wages, outgoings, and debts before reaching out for debt help, the process is likely to run much more smoothly and your application could be submitted within a couple of days.
+For example, if you gather copies of your wages, outgoings, and debts readily available before reaching out for debt help, the process is likely to run much more smoothly and your application could be complete is as little as a couple of days.

 What are the different stages of a Debt Relief Order?